math-comp/hierarchy-builder/HB/README.md

 ## Naming conventions

+- `hb.foo` is a main entry point for a `foo` command, to be exposed to Coq or used by other commands
+- `hb.foo.stuff` is code "private" to `hb.foo` commands, if you need to access it, then it is probably out of place
 - under-foobar.do!
 Arg [ Code ]
     enriches the context with foobar, the runs std.do! [ Code ]
 - under-foobar.then Arg F Out